lathoub/Arduino-AppleMIDI-Library/.github/ISSUE_TEMPLATE/bug_report.md

 ## Context

-Please answer a few questions to help us understand your problem better and guide you to a solution:
+Using the English language, please answer a few questions to help us understand your problem better and guide you to a solution:

 <!-- Tip: place the letter x in the checkboxes to tick them:
 - [ ] Unticked checkbox